USAFA-ECE/ece382/_sources/Assignments/lab16.md

 ### Complete functions for `Program16_2`.

-- Read `Tachometer.c` and `Tachometer.h` thoroughly.
+- Thoroughly review the `Tachometer.c` and `Tachometer.h` files.
-- Read the following functions thoroughly.
-You need to understand how the semaphore, `IsControllerEnabled`, is used in multiple functions.
+- Examine the following functions closely.
+It's crucial to understand how the semaphore, `IsControllerEnabled`, is utilized across multiple functions:

-- `average()`
+- `average()`:
-    - You will average a specific number of the latest tachometer readings stored in an array.
+    - This function calculates the average of a specific number of recent tachometer readings stored in an array.
-    - The `average()` function will be used to calculate the average over an array.
     - This function is already implemented for you.

-- Complete the `UpdateParameters()` function in `Program16_2`.
+- Complete the `UpdateParameters()` function:
-    - Use the two switches to increment the desired speed of each wheel by 10 rpm (sw1 - right and sw2 - left) and roll over if the maximum value is reached.
+    - Use the two switches to increment the desired speed of each wheel by 10 rpm (sw1 - right and sw2 - left), rolling over if the maximum value is reached.
-    - Use the comments to complete the code inside the `while` loop.
+    - Utilize the provided comments to complete the code inside the while loop.

-- Complete the `Controller()` function in `Program16_2`.
+- Complete the `Controller()` function:
-    - Create a basic controller that will increase/decrease the speed of the wheels accordingly to get close to the desired speed.
+    - Create a basic controller that adjusts the speed of the wheels to get closer to the desired speed.
+    - Refer to the comments for guidance.
-    - Use the comments to complete the code.
+- Demo `Program16_2` to showcase the following:

-- Demo `Program16_2()` that you can increase the desired speed of the wheels with the switches and display the actual and desired speeds and the distance traveled on the LCD.
-Show that both wheels are running at 50 rpm followed by 100 rpm.
-Slightly hold a wheel to add friction to the wheel and show that the speed controller maintains the desired speed.
-You also need to show that the desired speeds roll over if you reach the maximum value.
+    - The ability to increase the desired speed of the wheels using the switches and display both the actual and desired speeds as well as the distance traveled on the LCD.
+    - Show that both wheels run at 50 rpm and then increase to 100 rpm.
+Introduce slight friction to one wheel to demonstrate that the speed controller maintains the desired speed.
+    - Show that the desired speeds roll over when the maximum value is reached.

 The component block diagram of this part is shown below.